Safety When Driving Near a School Bus

 If you are on your way to work one morning and see a school bus with red flashing lights, you must come to a complete stop until the school bus turns off its red flashing lights and accelerates.
 Even if you’re late or frustrated by how the school bus is slowing down traffic, you must stop.
 Failing to stop might lead to serious consequences like injuring an innocent child that is crossing the street or attempting to get on or off the bus.

-If you are involved in a school bus accident and believe it is not your fault, or if your child was harmed by a negligent driver, contact an experienced Atlanta bus accident lawyer at Allen & Scofield Injury Lawyers, LLC.
+If you are involved in a school bus accident and believe it is not your fault, or if your child was harmed by a negligent driver, contact an experienced Atlanta bus accident lawyer at Graham Scofield Injury Lawyers.
 We will investigate your case, ensure that your rights are protected, and strive to recover full compensation for your losses.

 New Georgia School Bus Law